kubermatic/docs/content/kubermatic/master/upgrading/2.13_to_2.14/_index.en.md

 The `certs` chart can be removed entirely from the cluster.
 You might also want to manually remove the `kubermatic/kubermatic-tls-certificates` Secret, as it will soon expire.
 If you used the `certs` chart to manage non-Kubermatic/IAP certificates, please migrate accordingly as the chart will soon not be published with Kubermatic anymore.

+## Addon Templating

+Kubermatic 2.14 introduced a stable interface for templating addon manifests.
+Previously, the exact variables that could be used were not documented and could change in between releases.

+Please refer to the [addon documentation]({{< ref "../../advanced/addons#manifest-templating" >}}) for more information about the available fields.
+Compared to previous versions, the following are the most noticeable changes:

+* `.Cluster` is now a dedicated structure and not the Cluster CRD anymore.
+The CRD was never meant as a stable interface.
+* `.Kubeconfig` is now `.Cluster.Kubeconfig`.
+* `.MajorMinorVersion` is now `.Cluster.MajorMinorVersion`.
+The exact version is now also available as `.Cluster.Version`.
+* `.ClusterCIDR` is now `first .Cluster.Network.PodCIDRBlocks`.
+* `.DNSResolverIP` is now `.Cluster.Network.DNSResolverIP`.
+* `.DNSClusterIP` is now `.Cluster.Network.DNSClusterIP`.
+* `.Addon` was removed as it did not contain any relevant information.

+If you have custom addons, make sure to review their manifests to ensure they continue to work.